 Who controls the data we hold

 Bradford Care Alliance CIC will be the Data Controller for the information we gather from you.
 We use NHS approved systems to process patient data, the companies that operate these systems are data processors.
 In all cases we have confirmed that they are compliant with relevant legislation in relation to the management of your data.
-No data will be transferred outside of EU borders.
+No data will be transferred outside of UK.